cast-org/figuration/docs/content/forms.md

 {% endexample %}

 {% callout warning %}
-#### Caveat About Link Functionality of `<a>`
+Caveat About Link Functionality of `<a>`
+{:.h5}

 By default, browsers will treat all native form controls (`<input>`, `<select>` and `<button>` elements) inside a `<fieldset disabled>` as disabled, preventing both keyboard and mouse interactions on them.
 However, if your form also includes `<a ... class="btn btn-*">` elements, these will only be given a style of `pointer-events: none`.
-As noted in the section about [disabled state for buttons](../buttons/#disabled-state) (and specifically in the sub-section for anchor elements), this CSS property is not yet standardized and isn't fully supported in Opera 18 and below, or in Internet Explorer 11, and won't prevent keyboard users from being able to focus or activate these links.
+As noted in the section about [disabled state for buttons](../buttons/#disabled-state) (and specifically in the sub-section for anchor elements), this CSS property is not yet standardized and isn't fully supported in all browsers, and won't prevent keyboard users from being able to focus or activate these links.
 So to be safe, use custom JavaScript to disable such links.
 {% endcallout %}

 {% callout danger %}
-#### Cross-browser Compatibility
+Cross-browser Compatibility
+{:.h5}

 While Figuration will apply these styles in all browsers, Internet Explorer 11 and below don't fully support the `disabled` attribute on a `<fieldset>`.
 Use custom JavaScript to disable the fieldset in these browsers.
 {% endcallout %}